 If you fail the exam, there is an opportunity for a retake of the final essay only.
 This is only allowed when all essays during the course have been submitted and the attendance requirements have been met.
 The retake has the same form (essay of 1,200 words) and the topic is chosen by the course coordinator.

 All exam dates (exams, re-sits, paper deadlines etc.) can be found in the BA3 examination schedule.

-The full reading list will be made available prior to the first meeting on BlackBoard.
+The full reading list will be made available on BlackBoard prior to the first meeting.